sylvielsstfr/mySIT-COM2025/notebooks/2025-06-26-AuxtelSpectroscopy/2025-06-26-SpectractorExtraction-FromButler/README.md

 - **CHECK_ExposuresList.ipynb** : View the list of exposures file  extracted from butler

-## Extractor Of Spectractor Results
+## Extractor Of Spectractor Results:
+This is the first step to extract from Butler the atmospheric parameters and other quantities.

 - **EXTR_viewSpectractorResults_September2025_repomain.ipynb** : Extract Spectractor data from butler and write them in a *.npy file